9 Surprising Borax Uses in the Garden

 Exterminate Ants

 Once the ants realize that your garden is a free food territory, there is no stopping them!
-They get everywhere and in turn, destroy the crops that you painstakingly grew.
+They get everywhere and, in turn, destroy the crops that you painstakingly grew.

-Mix borax powder with confectioner sugar.
+Borax is a good way to do away with those pesky ants.
+You can use any of the following ways to set up ant traps using boraxClick To TweetMix the borax powder with the confectioner’s sugar.
 Add a little bit of water to make a paste.
-Strategically place this sticky paste away from your crops and the ants would follow the lead.
-They will carry away this paste as food and leave you garden unharmed.
+Strategically place this sticky paste away from your crops, and the ants will follow the lead.
+They will carry away this paste as food and leave your garden unharmed.

-You can also use a mixture of maple syrup and borax in the ratio of 3:1 and place this liquid bait near the point from where ants crawl into your garden.
+You can also use a mixture of maple syrup and borax in the ratio of 3:1 and place this liquid bait near the point where ants crawl into your garden.

 For more information on how to get rid of garden pests, Fern Marshall Bradley’s The Organic Gardener’s Handbook of Natural Pest and Disease Control is a very good book to read.